What Karma Really Means (It's Not Cosmic Revenge)

 Before we dive into what karma actually means, let's clear up some myths that have spread far beyond their original context:

 1. "Karma is cosmic revenge."
-You cut someone off in traffic, so you'll get a flat tire.
-That's not karma—that's a meme.
+You cut someone off in traffic, so you will get a flat tire.
+That is not karma.
+That is a meme.
 Real karma is about intention and long-term patterns, not instant payback.

 2. "Good people always get rewarded."
 If karma were that simple, the world would look very different.
 Buddhist karma operates across lifetimes, not news cycles.
-The accounting is slower, but it's thorough.
+The accounting is slower, but still thorough.

 3. "Karma is fate."
 This is perhaps the biggest misconception.
 The whole point of understanding karma in Buddhism is that you can change it.
 If it were fate, why would anyone bother practicing?